thiskevinwang/container-control-plane/README.md

 images as code, [Terraform][terraform] for infrastructure-as-code, and [Nomad][nomad] for containerized jobs as code.

-I am working towards make this fully portable to anyone else with an AWS account, but for now, it makes some assumptions, like assuming a Route53 hosted zone exists, and there are a few hard coded values.
+I am working towards make this fully portable to anyone else with an AWS account, but for now, it makes some assumptions, like assuming a Route53 hosted zone exists, and there are a few hard coded values that have yet to be converted to variables.

-There are some additional AWS _glue scripts_ that I have yet to find a "best" place for.
+There are also some additional AWS _glue scripts_ that I have yet to find a "best" place for.

 ### Overview